PHoogestraat/Where-Did-My-Bike-Go-/README.md

 ### Data Preperation:

 ### Data Modeling:
-A Random Forest, SVC (with GridSearch), and Neural Network models were created to identify exoplanets identified by the Kepler Space Observatory.
+A Random Forest, SVC (with GridSearch), and Neural Network models were created to identify which police district of Indianaplis would most likey have a bike theft bassed on date, time, and weather conditions.
 Each model employed the primary dataset described above.
 In addition to the primary data set, an additional Random Forest model was created using the dataset generated from the MinMaxScaler.
 This model did not show a significant difference and was not reported.
 The SVC model was optimized by using a rbf kernel.
 GridSearch was also employed to further tune the model.
 The optimized parameters were: C, 50, gamma, and 0.0005.
 The Neural Networks model employed Keras.
 A MinMaxScaler function was also used in preprocessing the data.
 Each model was saved under the prefix z#_  after completion.

 ### Review
 Analysis of each model was conducted and reported below.